 ATELIER DES LUMIERES

-I've visited immersive art exhibits all over the world, but Atelier des Lumieres is still my favorite.
-Visitors scatteer throughout a large open space where the walls, floors and ceilings are engulfed in artwork from 140 video projectors, creating a completely immersive experience.
+I’ve visited immersive art exhibits all over the world, but Atelier des Lumieres is still my favorite.
+Visitors scatter throughout a large open space where the walls, floors and ceilings are engulfed in artwork from 140 video projectors, creating a completely immersive experience.
 The exhibit changes year to year.
-When I visited a few years ago, it featured Van Gough's Starry Night, as well as print art from the Japanese Edo period.
-Other artist work that has been featured includes Monet, Renoir and Chagall, as well as Dali and Gaudi at the current exhibition.
-Advanced tickets can be purchased online. (hours: 10 AM-6 PM Monday through Thursday, 10 AM-10 PM Friday and Saturday; and 10 AM-7 PM Sundays)
+When I visited a few years ago, it featured Van Gough’s Starry Night, as well as print art from the Japanese Edo period.
+Other artist work that has been featured includes Monet, Renoir, Chagall, Dali and Gaudi.
+Advanced tickets can be purchased online.

 A visit to Galleries Lafayette Haussmann is a must while in Paris.
 The flagship location’s three buildings sit in the 9th Arrondissement and offer shoppers a little bit of everything including departments for men, women and children, designer goods, food products and souvenirs.
 If the abundance is overwhelming, just head straight to the main building to see the iconic ornate dome, and then visit the sixth floor for unique gifts and souvenirs.